 Computing & ICT

-The school places great emphasis on the use of technology across the curriculum to support student centred problem based learning.
-The Computing and ICT Department is equipped with an extensive network of computers, based in two large purpose-built classrooms.
-An additional five computer suites and six laptop trollies are available throughout the school for use by boys and teachers.
+The School places great emphasis on the creative use of technology across the curriculum to support student centred problem-based learning.
+The Computing and ICT Department is equipped with an extensive network of computers, in large purpose-built classrooms and augmented with laptop trollies for student use throughout the School.

 A full range of industry-standard software and the internet are available for use by all staff and boys.
 All learning resources are available from both home and school through the school’s well-developed platform for accessing files and sharing information.
 All boys in Years 7, 8 and 9 develop the skills required to make the most of our curriculum and to enhance their creativity.
 In addition, subject departments develop skills using technology through a range of activities including film making, music composition, language learning, analysis of sport skills and game strategy, using mathematical packages and modelling with spreadsheets, internet research, modelling using Computer Aided Design and graphics; creating websites, surveys and using a variety of presentation tools.